mballance/caravel_fwpayload/README.md

 Integration tests pass for both RTL and gate-level simulations.

 ### On-boarding FWPayload
-Caravel files (.gds,.lef,etc) have been copied from caravel/develop branch on 20201202.
+Caravel files (.gds,.lef,etc) have been copied from caravel/mpw-one-a tag on 20201206.
 A merged .gds is created by running the 'ship' target.
 The result is:

 ```